108 Leonard: City government ownership

 In 1967, the New York City government acquired the building and moved several city agencies there.
 The city's Summons Court, which itself was nicknamed "346", moved into the building.
 346 Broadway also hosted some Criminal Court cases during the early 1970s, as well as the Criminal Court's Summons Part office, where residents could file complaints about incidents where the New York City Police Department declined to make an arrest.
 The first alternative dispute resolution center in New York City opened within the building in 1975.
 The Clocktower art gallery, operated by the Institute for Art and Urban Resources, had opened by 1973; it occupied an underused space on the 13th floor.
-The Summons Court was handling one hundred thousand cases annually by the late 1970s, and the building had become dilapidated.
-According to The New York Times: "The rooms at 346 have not been painted in at least a dozen years, dirt on the windows blocks out the sun and more than half the light fixtures have broken bulbs."
+The Summons Court was handling one hundred thousand cases annually by the late 1970s.
+Meanwhile, the building had become dilapidated; The New York Times wrote that "the rooms at 346 have not been painted in at least a dozen years, dirt on the windows blocks out the sun and more than half the light fixtures have broken bulbs".
 The Criminal Court Summons Part was relocated from the building in 1979, at which point between 2.5 million and 3 million summonses were stored in cabinets and drawers across the building.